pluralsight/guides/draft/python/creating-interactive-charts-with-python-pygal/article.md

 </details>

 ----
-#### It's a Wrap
+#### That's a Wrap

-I would check out [Pygal's](http://www.pygal.org/en/stable/installing.html) documentation to for further builds.
+I would check out [Pygal's](http://www.pygal.org/en/stable/installing.html) documentation for further builds.
 You should have all the tools needed to create great looking graphs with Python Pygal :)

 <br>
 Leave a comment or reach out and say hi on [Twitter](https://twitter.com/TroyKranendonk)